 Some of the pollution incidents it has been fined for have been described as intentional or negligent.
 In addition to other waste products that are known to exist at the shipyard in large amounts, asbestos was used in all naval vessels built prior to the 1960s.
 Exposure to asbestos at the shipyard has led to many shipyard workers developing mesothelioma, lung cancer, and asbestosis.

 It is clear the Bremerton Naval Shipyard unnecessarily exposed thousands of workers and their families to asbestos and many other hazardous materials.
-If you have been diagnosed with mesothelioma and worked at Bremerton Naval Shipyard, it would be advised to talk to a mesothelioma attorney.
+If you have been diagnosed with mesothelioma and worked at Bremerton Naval Shipyard, it would be advised to talk to a mesothelioma attorney near me.
 It could take up to 40 or even 50 years for your asbestos exposure to lead to mesothelioma.
-You may be eligible for compensation from one of the contractors or subcontractors that provided asbestos-containing materials to the Navy.
+You may be eligible for mesothelioma cancer compensation from one of the contractors or subcontractors that provided asbestos-containing materials to the Navy.